Duet3D/T113_Screen_for_RepRapFirmware/README.md

   * You can add the time with `adb logcat -v time`
   * You can filter by priority with `adb logcat -v time *:E` (error), `adb logcat -v time  *:W` (warning), `adb logcat -v time  *:I` (info), `adb logcat -v time  *:D` (debug), `adb logcat -v time  *:V` (verbose)
   * To you can chain multiple filters together
+  * You can also pipe the output to `grep` to filter the output further.

 ### Modifying GUI